Last updated: 12/16/2021

 (a) Asset Inventory.
 LiveChat maintains an inventory of all media on which Client Data is stored.
 Access to the inventories of such media is restricted to authorized personnel;

 (b) Asset Handling.
-LiveChat’s employees are required to utilize encryption to store data in a secure manner and are required to use two-factor authentication to access LiveChat network.
+LiveChat’s employees are required to utilize encryption to store data in a secure manner and is required to use two-factor authentication whenever is reasonable and applicable.

 3.4 Software Development and Acquisition: Software developed by LiveChat has secure coding standards and procedures as set out in its standard operating procedures.

-3.5 Change Management: LiveChat implements documented change management procedures that provide a consistent approach for controlling, implementing, and documenting changes (including emergency changes) for LiveChat’s software, information systems or network architecture.
-These change management procedures include appropriate segregation of duties.
+3.5 Change Management: LiveChat implements change management that provide a consistent approach for controlling, implementing, and documenting changes (including emergency changes) for LiveChat’s software, information systems or network architecture.

 3.7 Human Resources Security.
 LiveChar informs its personnel about relevant security procedures and their respective roles, as well as of possible consequences of breaching the security rules and procedures.
 Such consequences include disciplinary and/or legal action.